buepro/typo3-grevman/README.rst

 Group members can register them self through the web site to participate on events.

-Events and their participants can be presented in a matrix where one can easily see who registered for an event.
+Events and their participants can be presented in a table where one can easily see who registered for an event.

 Members with a leading role might send notifications to event